Senior Solutions Insurance Agency

 Parts of Medicare

-In general, Part A has no monthly premium for the majority of Americans.
+In general, Part A (Hospital Insurance) has no monthly premium for the majority of Americans.
 Part A helps to cover:

 • Inpatient care in a hospital